 Draw up a plan with your monthly spending and savings.
 You can even make a rough estimate for the next 30 years.
 By doing so, you can see how much you can save roughly per month.
 You can then know if you can afford to pay monthly into a private pension plan or an ETF savings plan.

 If you want to buy a property, you can also estimate how long it takes until you save enough to afford your first property.

 How much time can you put into your investment?

 If you want a passive income without putting too much effort into your investment, savings account, private pension plans, ETF funds, social trading, P2P lending are all possible.
 If you are buying individual stock or a property, you will need to spend time doing some research before starting.

 How flexible do you want your investment to be?

-Be aware that private pension plans and real estate investment are for the long term.
-You need to pay a lot now but you can enjoy the benefits in the future.
+Be aware that private pension plans and real estate investment are generally for the long term.
+You need to pay a lot now but you may enjoy the benefits in the future.
 Don’t invest in those if you want to have a lot of flexibility.